ccjensen/wedding/source/wedding-details/index.markdown

 ## Meal Selection
 First, please select either carnivore, vegetarian or dairy free.
-If you chose carnivore you need to choose between Cinghiale or Turkey meat.
+If you chose carnivore, or dairy-free you need to choose between Cinghiale or Turkey meat.

 {% render_partial _partials/table_style.markdown %}
 <table class="ztab1">